RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Karpenter NodePool for dedicated nodes

-**v7.6 problem:** Customers using Karpenter for node provisioning had to create and maintain a custom `NodePool` template with instance type requirements, taints, and labels.
+**Before:** Customers using Karpenter for node provisioning had to create and maintain a custom `NodePool` template with instance type requirements, taints, and labels.

-**v7.7 solution:** The `nodeProvisioning` section generates a Karpenter `NodePool` resource:
+**Now:** The `nodeProvisioning` section generates a Karpenter `NodePool` resource:

 ```yaml
 nodeProvisioning: